5 reasons to visit Scotland

 Scotland is home to some of the UK's most intriguing wildlife.
 On land, you might spot adorable red squirrels clambering up trees, majestic stags rutting on the hillsides, and Scottish wildcats - although sightings of this endangered and elusive creature are rare, with only a few hundred still alive.

 Get out on the waters surrounding Scotland and its islands and you might spot bottlenose dolphins, minke whales, grey seals and porpoises frolicking in the waves.
-One great way to spot native Scottish wildlife on land and on sea is to join one of our cruises, like our island-hopping adventure or a voyage on Lord of the Glens.
+One great way to spot native Scottish wildlife on land and on sea is to join a cruise, like an island-hopping adventure of the Outer Hebrides.
 This way you can keep an eye out for amazing creatures as you sail.

 With over 6,160 miles of coastline, another thing Scotland does right is seafood.
 Scotland farms over 65 different species of seafood found in the remote sea lochs and the deep waters of the Atlantic Ocean and North Sea.